ljt629ubc/MICB475_24W1_Team_14/README.md

 - Try to understand how the experiments worked.
 - What variable regions did they sequence: is it single end or double end?
 - Find common columns that we need to combine
 - We need to make new metadata file

+## October 11th, 2024

+### Agenda
+1. Team Proposal Assignments:
+  - Proposed Title
+  - Introduction and Background
+  - Research Objectives
+  - Experimental Aims and Rationale
+  - Proposed Approach
+  - Overview Flowchart
+  - Weekly Timeframe
+  - Dataset Overview
+  - Participation Report
+  - References
+2. Finalize reseach question
+3. Discuss experimental aims and proposed approach
+4. Next steps